Context Class

 <p class="context primary outline p-xsmall">

-<span class="icon icon-info-circle-solid"></span>
+<span class="icon cx-info-circle-solid" aria-hidden="true"></span>

 This is an outline context component <a href="#">with link</a>.